 I did not have a coach telling me how many sprints to do or professors telling me what material to study.
 In fact, I only received support from people assuring me that I would be successful at whatever I did…but what did that exactly mean?
 Finally, I got it.
 No one was going to tell me what I should do with the rest of my life and success was mine to define.

 Now with 2013 coming to an end and my one-year anniversary just passing at a company I love, I look back on what I’ve learned.
 I have learned to “push the button,” a saying my CEO says to me often, meaning believe enough in your own abilities to make an executive decision.
 Whether it be overseeing budget or implementing a marketing strategy, my colleagues trust in my ability.
 Without inflating my ego (too much), they remind me that I matter and am part of something bigger than myself, a Gen Y’s dream.
-I have made the conscious decision to be present and be part of a growing organization that has changed the sales recruiting industry which is pretty cool might I add.
+I have made the conscious decision to be present and be part of a growing organization that has changed the sales recruiting and executive search industry which is pretty cool might I add.
 And yes, I am still hungry, still looking to accomplish more.
 I am constantly looking for new and creative ways to improve and help the company grow.

 As a member of Gen Y, the way I see it is if given the opportunity to be part of a vision you believe in, go after it.
 Fully throw yourself into it and be willing to hone and harness your skills.
 You will not only grow as an individual but contribute to a company’s growth, and who knows you may just be part of the next big thing and change the world.